Demystifying URL Structure: A Comprehensive Guide to Understanding and Interpreting URLs

 can be loaded whenever needed.

-to render text (just some examples, for sure there is
+some audio or a font to render text (just some examples, for sure there is

 many more).